rickylevan/lambda-up/ballworld.md

 !!
 Honor Code Warning: If you are a Rice CS major who has not yet done BallWorld:
 On your honor, do not read this post.
 Check it out after you finish.

+!!
+Before you write much more, you should reflect on Clojure notes you've already written, and you should re-examine the BallWorld source in both Clojure and Java.
+Doing this, and outlining what you want to say, will make your narrative better.

 In the previous post, we conceived of programming as finding a solution to a constrained optimization problem.
 Our optimizing metrics were the rates of channelling, comprehending and composing.
 The goal was to transform